xfxf/veyepar-schedule-slide/README.md

 * Only today's schedule is only loaded at start-up.
 You need to reload the page after passing the start of a PretalX day (04:00 in the event's timezone).

 * If there are no events _at all_ scheduled for a day, `NO_EVENTS_TODAY` is shown, even if no room (`?r=`) was specified.

+* The `Conference time` indicator uses local time of the browser, but events use local time of the conference.

 [date]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/Date
 [pretalx-schedule]: https://pretalx.com/democon/schedule/export/schedule.json